-LinkedIn gives you the opportunity to bring in some more personality, so join some groups and follow pages to show what you are interested in and if you do voluntary work, add that in to bring some more interest to your profile.
+LinkedIn allows you to bring in some more personality, so join some groups and follow pages to show what you are interested in and if you do volunteer work, add that in to bring some more interest to your profile.
 The photo should still be professional.

-Make sure everything you put is 100% truthful; recruiters know what to look for in terms of warning signs, read more here.
+Make sure everything you put is 100% true; recruiters know what to look for in terms of warning signs, read more here.